Paragraph 183: Enforcement and revisions

 Historically, the enforcement of Paragraph 183 has varied from locality to locality.
 In the more tolerant and progressive locality of Berlin, between 1919 and 1933, Magnus Hirschfeld's Institute for Sexual Science issued transvestite certificates in partnership with the Berlin Police Department, which served as a form of identification that could protect transgender individuals from arrest and prosecution under Paragraph 183.

 Provisions of Paragraph 183 have remained in effect since its 1871 adoption, but it has been amended and modified several times to change the nature of the law and its scope (1876, 1939, 1969, 1973, 1998, 2008, 2015, 2021), now solely referring to indecent exposure.
-The most recent version of Paragraph 183 (adopted in 2021) stipulates that "A man [or woman] who harasses another person by an exhibitionistic act shall be punished with imprisonment not exceeding one year or with a fine."
+The most recent version of Paragraph 183 (adopted in 2021) stipulates that "A man who harasses another person by an exhibitionistic act shall be punished with imprisonment not exceeding one year or with a fine."

+It's the only remaining criminal law in Germany that can only be broken by one gender.
+Due to this its constitutionality has been repeatedly called into question by law scholars.
+It has been especially called into questions since the only case that has been brought up to the constitutional court regarding this law has been dismissed by the court in 1999, citing an old ruling of the court from 1954 in which it upheld the exclusive criminalization of male homosexual acts.
+The repeal of the respective law (Paragraph 175) in 1994 and the rehabilitation of all affected in 2017 revitalized the discussions surrounding Paragraph 183.

+In 2017 a commission of the federal department of justice recommended the removal of Paragraph 183 (8-4 Votes in the commission) or at least a gender neutral wording (9-3 Votes) as to combat the constitutional concerns regarding Article 3 of the basic law.